abishekarun/Character-Generation/README.md

 ## Character RNN - Pride & Prejudice

-In this project, we try to train a Character RNN on Pride & Prejudice book.
+In this project, we try to train a Character level language model using RNN on Pride & Prejudice book.

 The Jupyter notebook with standard cnn model can be found [here](https://github.com/abishekarun/Character-RNN/Character-RNN.ipynb).